Nationals vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has 41 hits with 13 doubles, eight home runs, 41 walks and 21 RBI.
-He's also stolen three bases.
+- Soto has collected 44 hits with 13 doubles, nine home runs and 42 walks.
+He has driven in 22 runs with four stolen bases.

-- Soto hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .222 with a double, a home run, three walks and an RBI.
+- Soto will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .278 with two home runs, four walks and two RBI.

 Soto Recent Games